cosmos/cosmos-sdk/docs/spec/governance/transactions.md

     if !correctlyFormatted(txGovDeposit) then
       throw

-    else
     proposal = load(Proposals, txGovDeposit.ProposalID)

     if (proposal == nil) then
-        // There is no proposal for this proposalID
+      // There is no proposal for this proposalID throw

-        throw

-      else
     validator = load(CurrentValidators, txGovVote.ValidatorAddress)

     if  !proposal.InitProcedure.OptionSet.includes(txGovVote.Option) OR
         (validator == nil) then

       // Throws if
       // Option is not in Option Set of procedure that was active when vote opened OR if
       // ValidatorAddress is not the address of a current validator

       throw

-        else
     option = load(Options, <txGovVote.ProposalID>:<sender>:<txGovVote.ValidatorAddress>)

     if (option != nil)
-            // sender has already voted with the Atoms bonded to ValidatorAddress
+     // sender has already voted with the Atoms bonded to ValidatorAddress throw

-            throw

-           else
     if  (proposal.VotingStartBlock < 0) OR
         (CurrentBlock > proposal.VotingStartBlock + proposal.InitProcedure.VotingPeriod) OR
         (proposal.VotingStartBlock < lastBondingBlock(sender, txGovVote.ValidatorAddress) OR
         (proposal.VotingStartBlock < lastUnbondingBlock(sender, txGovVote.Address) OR
         (proposal.Votes.YesVotes/proposal.InitTotalVotingPower >= 2/3) then

         // Throws if
         // Vote has not started OR if
         // Vote had ended OR if
         // sender bonded Atoms to ValidatorAddress after start of vote OR if
         // sender unbonded Atoms from ValidatorAddress after start of vote OR if
         // special condition is met, i.e. proposal is accepted and closed

         throw

-            else
     validatorGovInfo = load(ValidatorGovInfos, <txGovVote.ProposalID>:<validator.ValidatorAddress>)

     if (validatorGovInfo == nil)
-                // validator became validator after proposal entered voting period
+      // validator became validator after proposal entered voting period throw

-                throw

-              else
     // sender can vote, check if sender == validator and store sender's option in Options

     store(Options, <txGovVote.ProposalID>:<sender>:<txGovVote.ValidatorAddress>, txGovVote.Option)

     if (sender != validator.address)
       // Here, sender is not the Address of the validator whose Address is txGovVote.ValidatorAddress

       if sender does not have bonded Atoms to txGovVote.ValidatorAddress then
         // check in Staking module
         throw

-                  else
       validatorOption = load(Options, <txGovVote.ProposalID>:<sender>:<txGovVote.ValidatorAddress>)

       if (validatorOption == nil)
         // Validator has not voted already

         validatorGovInfo.Minus += sender.bondedAmounTo(txGovVote.ValidatorAddress)
         store(ValidatorGovInfos, <txGovVote.ProposalID>:<validator.ValidatorAddress>, validatorGovInfo)

       else
         // Validator has already voted
         // Reduce votes of option chosen by validator by sender's bonded Amount

         proposal.Votes.validatorOption -= sender.bondedAmountTo(txGovVote.ValidatorAddress)

       // increase votes of option chosen by sender by bonded Amount

       senderOption = txGovVote.Option
       propoal.Votes.senderOption -= sender.bondedAmountTo(txGovVote.ValidatorAddress)

       store(Proposals, txGovVote.ProposalID, proposal)

     else
       // sender is the address of the validator whose main Address is txGovVote.ValidatorAddress
       // i.e. sender == validator

       proposal.Votes.validatorOption += (validatorGovInfo.InitVotingPower - validatorGovInfo.Minus)

       store(Proposals, txGovVote.ProposalID, proposal)
 ```